aicrumb/doohickey/README.md

 `load_full_concept_library` will take a While, it loads every single concept in sd_concepts.
 To take less time only choose the ones you want (https://huggingface.co/sd-concepts-library) and copy the ids (they should be something like "sd-concepts-library/my-inversion"). under "specific_concepts" you want a list of all the ids to import, like `["sd-concepts-library/my-first-inversion", "sd-concepts-library/my-second-inversion"]` etc

 while importing them, it will print the tokens text so you know exactly how to use them in your prompts.
 Text inversions do not work in the `clip_text_prompt`.

+##   later
+on the agenda right now are:
+- gobig clone
+- support clip models from HF (just in case)
+- grad accumulation for clip guidance
+- visualization for intermediate steps
+- convert the unet to onnx for ...
+1.5x speed?
+I read that somewhere and also saw this https://www.photoroom.com/tech/stable-diffusion-25-percent-faster-and-save-seconds/
+- support older text inversion files. this could've been done so easy but im soooo tired
+- save/load settings to/from file